 How it Works

-MoarTube, a decentralized video and streaming platform
+anonymous, decentralized video and live streaming

 MoarTube is a video sharing platform consisting of nodes that are created and managed by the community.
 Each node runs the MoarTube Node software which handles the storage and distribution of its uploaded videos and live streams.
 Node management and video processing is handled by the MoarTube Client.